 Note that all Cub Scouts are in a single unit called the pack.

 The former Tiger Cub program (begun in 1982) has finally been fully integrated into the Cub Scout pack.
 First-graders are now called Cub Scouts instead of Tiger Cubs, and work on the Tiger rank.
+The Tiger rank badge now shows a life-like drawing of a tiger (like other Cub Scout rank badges) instead of the former smiling cartoon tiger.

 Cub Scouts wear a blue uniform with a different-colored neckerchief denoting their level.
 Webelos can wear the blue uniform, or switch to the khaki Boy Scout uniform with Webelos insignia.
 Hats and neckerchief slides also change year by year.